core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 # CoAP over TCP

 The request/response interaction model of CoAP over TCP is the same as CoAP over UDP.
 The primary differences are in the message layer.
-CoAP over UDP supports optional reliability by defining four types of messages: Confirmable, Non-confirmable, Acknowledgement, and Reset.
-TCP eliminates the need for the message layer to support reliability.
-As a result, message types are not defined in CoAP over TCP.
+The CoAP over UDP messaging layer supports optional reliability by defining four Types of messages: Confirmable, Non-confirmable, Acknowledgement, and Reset.
+In addition, messages include a Message ID to relate Acknowledgments to Confirmable messages and to detect duplicate messages.

 ## Messaging Model